Sample and Analysis Requests

 BOSCORF welcomes requests from bona fide researchers and graduate students worldwide to sample or analyize the cores in its care.
 Its mission is to promote secondary use of its holdings so they can further add to the knowledge base.

-However, use of BOSCORF cores is subject to certain rules which users should be familiar with.
-Users are required to fill out a Sample Request Form or an Analysis Request Form (this can be downloaded below - please note the updated version for January 2019 onwards) and provide a short paragraph describing the purpose of their research prior to taking samples or requesting analyses.
+However, use of BOSCORF sediment cores is subject to certain rules which users should be familiar with.
+Users are required to fill out a Data Request Form, a Sample Request Form or an Analysis Request Form (this can be downloaded below) and provide a detailed paragraph describing the purpose of their research prior to taking samples or requesting analyses.
 A guidance form is also available below.
 The Sample/Analysis Request Form and summary paragraph should be emailed to the Curator:

 Dr Suzanne MacLachlan